mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 {{% /alert %}}

 {{% alert type="warning" %}}
 There are some limitations to what you can do in your Mendix app if it is deployed to MindSphere.
-See section 4, [Limitations](#limitations), for more information.
+See the [Limitations](#limitations) section for more information.
 {{% /alert %}}

 To help you with your first MindSphere apps, there is also an example app which contains modules which call the MindSphere APIs.
-Please see [MindSphere Assets Example App](/howto/mindsphere/mindsphere-example-app) for more information.
+Please see [How to Use the MindSphere Example App](/howto/mindsphere/mindsphere-example-app) for more information.

-## 2 Starter App and Theme Pack
+## 2 Starter App & Theme Pack

 You will need to customize your app to allow it to be deployed to MindSphere and to allow it to be registered via the MindSphere Developer Cockpit and be shown in the launchpad.